Web Registration Tips

 Should you have technical difficulties while using web registration, the Help Desk (507-222-5999) will be available to help you during the 7-11 p.m. priority times.
 You can also register in one of the public computer labs on the first floor of CMC during that time frame; Help Desk staff will be ready to assist you, as needed.

 Tip 5: After you have registered, you can make changes to your registration online through 4:00 p.m. the Friday before classes begin.
 You can register for open sections, drop classes, and waitlist closed sections.
 Through 4:00 pm the last day of classes for the preceding term, you can also register for “instructor permission required” courses by bringing your instructor’s permission on a signed slip of paper to the Registrar’s Office during office hours, M-F. Subsequent registrations or registration changes—including adding waitlisted courses—must be completed via a paper process beginning on the first day of classes and require use of the proper registration or drop/add cards.
 S/Cr/NC declaration and activation remains a paper process.

-Tip 6: If you will be a junior or senior during the term you are registering for and wish to register for a sophomore priority course, you must waitlist the upperclass waitlist section of the course (identified by the WL characters following the course number: e.g., WL0 or WL2).
+Tip 6: If you will be a junior or senior during the term you are registering for and wish to register for a sophomore priority course (or a senior, junior or sophomore and wish to register for a frosh priority course), you must waitlist the upperclass waitlist section of the course (identified by the WL characters following the course number: e.g., WL0 or WL2).
 Go to the first day of class to see if the instructor will let you add the course via a drop/add card.
 If you will be a sophomore or a first-year student, you may register for an open sophomore priority course by registering for the main section of the course (no WL characters); if the section is closed, you may waitlist it.